SQL-Academy/en.sql-academy/course/module-3/combining-queries/article.md

+---
+meta:
+    title: 'Combining requests, Union operator'
+    description: 'An example of using sql operator union to combine selections'
+---

 # Combining requests, Union operator

 The results of executing SQL queries can be combined.
 There is a `UNION` operator for this.